ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-I'll also simplify it down to just the signature.
+I'll also simplify it down to the function type signature.

 ------
 <!-- .element: data-auto-animate -->